-The Tram is operating under normal conditions with both cabins in service.
-All COVID-19 passenger limits have been lifted.
+The Tram is undergoing an equipment overhaul.
+Only single cabin is available at all times.
+(Details and Alternatives) All COVID-19 passenger limits have been lifted.
 The Tram closes every night from 1:00 a.m. until 6:00 a.m.

 The Tram participates in MTA Easy Pass system, including free transfers between it and MTA buses and subway.
 Caution: The Tram is not set up with OMNY readers.
 If you use OMNY to enter the system, you will not get a free transfer.